Find a Lender-Approved Local Conveyancer in Hathern

 Planning law solicitors in Hathern regulated by the Solicitors Regulation Authority

-The firms listed below are a non-comprehensive list of solicitors in Hathern specialising in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including special planning controls
+The solicitors listed below are a non-comprehensive list of solicitors in Hathern practicing in planning law.
+This should include advice on compulsory purchases in Hathern

 • Bird Wilford & Sale, 19-20 Church Gate, Loughborough, Leicestershire, LE11 1UD